chtoucas/Narvalo.NET/docs/Guidelines.md

 - Consider separating System imports from the others.
 - Source lines should not exceed 120 characters.
 - Consider adding the "Base" suffix to all abstract classes.
+- Consider adding an "Internal" suffix to the names of internal methods in a non-internal class with "Internal".
+- Consider adding an "Internal" prefix to the names of internal properties, static fields and constants in a non-internal class.
+- Avoid named parameters.

 ### Tasks